-The Board of Directors may decrease dues below the maximum set by the membership or establish discounts for such things, as Senior Membership, etc.
+The Board may decrease dues below the maximum set by the membership or establish discounts for such things as Senior Membership, etc.

-Membership in the Association shall be nontransferable, except on transfer of legal title to the lot, and then only when such transfer is made on the books of the Association with consent by resolution of the Board of Directors.
+Membership in the Association shall be nontransferable, except on transfer of legal title to the lot, and then only when such transfer is made on the books of the Association with consent by resolution of the Board.

 Membership voting rights are limited to one vote per residence.

 Article IV – Purposes

 The purpose of the Association is for the good and betterment of the neighborhood.

 The Association expects its residents to keep their property within the bounds of the Codes and Ordinances of the City of Kansas City, Missouri.